 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romantic suspense is a paperback edition that was published by Pocket Star on November 30, 2010 and has 387 pages.
+romantic suspense that was published by Pocket Star on November 30, 2010 and has 387 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Deadly Promises, Untraceable, Unspeakable, Snapped, Twisted, Scorched, Exposed, Thread of Fear

 by Kathy Davie

 Third in the Tracers romantic suspense series revolving around current and future employees of the Delphi Center, a state-of-the-art forensics facility in Texas.
 The couple focus is on Dr. Mia Voss and Detective Ric Santos.

 Griffin does a nice job of building suspense with the attacks on Mia and Ric’s hot and cold approaches to her.
 She could have worked harder at creating tension over the San Marcos PD’s concern about whether Mia was involved or not.

 Mia’s a smart girl.
 Why didn’t she think to fake an evidence bag??

 Tidy lead-up to the next installment in this series.